Last Updated: 5/3/2023

 How Will I Receive My Items from a Consolidated Shipment?

 How you receive your goods on the other end will depend on the option you chose at the origin.

 - For door-to-door moves, the lift vans will be dropped off at the location you specify, and everything that was packed at your old home will be unloaded at your new home.

 - For DIY moves, it will depend on your particular moving company.
 However, in a likely scenario, your moving company will contract with an agent at the port who arranges to get the container unloaded and have your lift van(s) set aside for you.
 From there, you can bring a truck to the warehouse and load your items into the truck, then drive them to your new home.
 Your moving company may also be able to arrange for delivery of your lift van to your new home.
 Ask about your options—and their costs—when you get your quote.

-Choosing the Right Options for Your Family—and Your Budget
+Choosing the Right Options for Your Move—and Your Budget

-At the end of the day, understanding your options for moving your household goods to the Mainland starts with getting three, independent quotes for your move.
-A complimentary, in-home survey is your right, and it’s the best way to get an accurate quote.
+At the end of the day, understanding your options for moving your household goods to the mainland starts with getting three, independent quotes for your move.
+A complimentary, in-home (or virtual!) survey is your right, and it’s the best way to get an accurate quote.

-When the surveyor comes out to your home, discuss your options.
+When you talk with your surveyor, discuss your options.
 Ask as many questions as you need to select the right choice for your family’s needs—and your budget.
 Once you have a lay of the land, you’ll be ready to make a confident choice to move your family’s belongings to your new home, whether you need a full container load or a few lift vans.

-Need some help with your family’s move?
-We’d be happy to send a Certified Moving Consultant to your house to walk through your options.
+Need some help with your move?
+We’d be happy to walk through your options.
 Just reach out to us to get things rolling.
-We also do local moves and inter-island moves, so we can help you get your belongings to your new home, no matter your final destination.
+We also do local moves and interisland moves, so we can help you get your belongings to your new home, no matter your final destination.